shivannis/xandr-docs-public/xandr-docs/articles/monetize/set-up-line-item-optimization.md

     If your advertiser wants to optimize to both post-click and post-view conversions:

-    a.
-Select **CPA** and enter the CPA amount in the text field.
+   1. Select **CPA** and enter the CPA amount in the text field.

-    b.
-If this is a retargeting line item (a line item that targets users who have already shown interest in the advertiser), select **Retargeting** and ensure that the line item targets at least one retargeting segment (a segment not in the Data Marketplace).
+   1. If this is a retargeting line item (a line item that targets users who have already shown interest in the advertiser), select **Retargeting** and ensure that the line item targets at least one retargeting segment (a segment not in the Data Marketplace).

-    c.
-If this is a prospecting line item (a line item that targets a wide spread of users who may become interested in the dadvertiser's brand), select **Prospecting**.
+   1. If this is a prospecting line item (a line item that targets a wide spread of users who may become interested in the dadvertiser's brand), select **Prospecting**.

       > [!NOTE]
       > CPA prospecting optimization is not recommended if you're optimizing to a rare event (an event with infrequent conversions).
 In that case, we recommend that you optimize to a higher-level conversion event that has more data.

-    d.
-Attach a conversion pixel.
+   1. Attach a conversion pixel.

     If your advertiser wants to optimize to only post-click conversions:

-    a.
-Select **CPA** and enter a CPA amount in the text field.
+    1. Select **CPA** and enter a CPA amount in the text field.
-    b.
-Select **Post-click Only**.
+    1. Select **Post-click Only**.
-    c.
-Enter a CPC amount in the text field.
-(If your Revenue Type is **CPC**, the CPC goal is inherited automatically.)
+    1. Enter a CPC amount in the text field.
+(If your Revenue Type is **CPC**, the CPC goal is inherited automatically).
-    d.
-Attach a conversion pixel.
+    1. Attach a conversion pixel.

     > [!NOTE]
     > A CPC goal is required for [inventory discovery](discovery.md) and [bid valuation](valuation.md).

-3. Set the goal priority.
+1. Set the goal priority.

     Goal priority is used to indicate which goal should be given greater emphasis when bidding.